NavigoLearn/RoadmapsMarkdown/frontend/Frontend Development.md

    	1. Module bundlers explained - https://www.youtube.com/watch?v=5IG4UmULyoA
    	2. What is babel? - https://babeljs.io/docs

-   A. Frontend development setup  - https://www.youtube.com/watch?v=IZGNcSuwBZs&t=0s
+   A. Frontend development setup  - t

 Project alarm ! - remember you need to always fix the information you have aquired and you've been hard at it!